Walking along the streets of Bologna

 Piazza della Mercanzia is a beautiful square and it is home to the ancient "Loggia dei Mercanti" (pic n°3), an open building with a wonderful portico and two of the many towers of Bologna: Torre degli Asinelli and Torre Garisenda, both symbols of this city and characterized by a slight slope.

 From this square, we can walk along Via Caprarie until we get to Piazza Re Enzo.
 This square takes its name after Palazzo Re Enzo, a thirteenth-century palace that was built as an extension of the municipal buildings of Palazzo del Podestà, and for this reason, it is also known as "Palatium Novum" (new palace).
-Actually, the history of this palace has always been linked to King Enzo of Sardinia, who was taken prisoner in Bologna during the Medieval struggles between Guelphs and Ghibellines.
+Actually, the history of this palace has always been linked to King Enzo of Sardinia, who was taken a prisoner in Bologna during the Medieval struggles between Guelphs and Ghibellines.

 Piazza del Nettuno (pic n°6) is just behind Palazzo Re Enzo, whose name comes from the fountain located in its center.
 Palazzo D'Accursio overlooks this square and houses the Town Hall, a library and an exhibition space.